La Belle Des Oceans: Service history

 The ship was built in 1989 for the Japanese market as Oceanic Grace, before being bought by Indonesia's Spice Islands Cruises which renamed her Oceanic Odyssey.
 In 1999, she was bought by St Louis-based Clipper Cruise Line, and renamed Clipper Odyssey.
 She was then sold in 2007 to International Shipping Partners.

 On 10 September 2013, it was announced that the vessel had been purchased by Silversea Cruises.
 She entered service for Silversea on 1 March 2014, after being rechristened in Singapore by Elda Turco Bulgherini.
 The following month, she commenced a program of short cruises along the Kimberley coastline between Broome and Darwin, Australia.

 As Silver Discoverer, she is deployed in remote regions of the world including Micronesia, Melanesia, Polynesia, the Russian Far East, Southeast Asia, New Zealand and Australia, including the Kimberley.
 The Silversea Expeditions onboard team consists of 11 experts, from expedition leaders, divemasters and marine biologists to historians, geologists and naturalists.

 In 2019, Silver Discoverer left the Silversea Expeditions fleet.
-The vessel's owners, Florida-based SunStone Ships, subsequently announced it had been sold to the French cruise company, CroisiEurope, and will sail under the name La Belle Des Oceans.
+The vessel's owners, Florida-based SunStone Ships, subsequently announced it had been sold to the French cruise company,the transaction been fixed by Aminima Shipbrokers / France CroisiEurope, and will sail under the name La Belle Des Oceans.